Irregular threefolds with numerically trivial canonical divisor: Constructions of semi-ample divisors

 Since $(K_X+B)|_{B^\nu} \equiv 0$, by Lemma~\ref{lem:adj-charA}, $B$ is isomorphic to an abelian variety and thus $B\to A$ is a finite morphism.
 Note that since $X$ has relative dimension one over $A$, the divisor $B$ is relatively big over $A$.
 Let $\mathbb E(B)$ denote the relatively exceptional locus with respect to $B$, namely, the union of $f$-exceptional irreducible varieties on which the restriction of $B$ is not $f$-big.

-\begin{cl} The intersection $\mathbb E(B) \cap B = \emptyset$, and $B$ is relatively semi-ample over $A$. \end{cl} \begin{proof} Since $B$ is finite over $A$, if there is an irreducible component $Z$ of $\mathbb E(B)$ intersecting $B$, then $Z\cap B$ is also finite over $f(Z)$, hence $B|_Z$ is big over $f(Z)$, a contradiction.
-Therefore, we conclude that $\mathbb E(B)$ does not intersect $B$, and hence $B$ is $f$-semi-ample by \cite{Keel99}*{Theorem~0.2}. \end{proof}
+\begin{quote}\it {\sc Claim}: The intersection $\mathbb E(B) \cap B = \emptyset$, and $B$ is relatively semi-ample over $A$. \end{quote} {\it Proof of the claim.} Since $B$ is finite over $A$, if there is an irreducible component $Z$ of $\mathbb E(B)$ intersecting $B$, then $Z\cap B$ is also finite over $f(Z)$, hence $B|_Z$ is big over $f(Z)$, a contradiction.
+Therefore, we conclude that $\mathbb E(B)$ does not intersect $B$, and hence $B$ is $f$-semi-ample by \cite[Theorem~0.2]{Keel99}.

 The $f$-relative semi-ample divisor $B$ induces a birational contraction $\sigma\colon X\to Y$, which is isomorphic both near $B$ and on the generic fiber $X_{\eta}$ of $f$, and there exists a $\mathbb{Q}$-Cartier divisor $B_Y$ on $Y$ such that $B=\sigma^*B_Y$.